-Data science and machine learning are growing at a rapid rate, and All major tech giants are investing enormously in machine learning and data science to improve their products.
+Data science and machine learning are growing at the fastest pace.
+Needless to say, big giants are investing in machine learning and data science to develop new applications.

 And Machine learning is a field of computer science or is an application of artificial intelligence that provides machine or system the ability to learn and improve from experience without being explicitly programmed automatically.